Gbagyi people: Language

 The Gbagyi language is part of the Kwa sub-division of the Niger-Congo language family, however, some researchers such as Kay Williamson put the language in the Benue-Congo family.
 The people speak two dialects that are sometimes called Gbari (Gwari yamma) and Gbagyi dialects.

 Religion

-The Gbagyi people are adherents of Islam, Christianity and their own traditional religion.
-In their traditional religion, some Gbagyi believe in a God called Shekwoi (one who was there before their ancestors) but they also devote themselves to appeasing deities of the god such as Maigiro.
+The Gbagyi people are typically adherents of the Christian faith, however a growing subset practice Islam and their own traditional religion.
+In their traditional religion, some Gbagyi believe in a God called Shekwoyi (one who was there before their ancestors) but they also devote themselves to appeasing deities such as Maigiro.
 Many Agbagyi believe in reincarnation.